nd-nuclear-theory/ndconfig/INSTALL.md

   > @NERSC: For compiling under gcc:
   ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-  || % ln -s config/ndconfig/config-gnu-nersc.mk config.mk
+  || % ln -s ${NDCONFIG_DIR}/config-gnu-nersc.mk config.mk
   ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
   > For compiling under intel:
   ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-  % ln -s config/ndconfig/config-intel-nersc.mk config.mk
+  % ln -s ${NDCONFIG_DIR}/config-intel-nersc.mk config.mk
   ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-  > It is important to use these "...-nersc.mk" config files, since they
+  > It is important to use these "`...-nersc.mk`" config files, since they
-  > configure make to invoke the correct Cray Programming Environment compiler
+  > ensure that make invokes the correct Cray Programming Environment compiler
   > wrapper "CC".
 This is needed to generate optimized executables for the
   > compute nodes and to link to the correct libraries.